 Men are less likely than women to report symptoms and health complications as they appear and put off regular visits with their doctor.
-At Physicians Medical Primary Care in San Jose, California, family physicians Gina Bui, MD, and Sveltlana Burkhead, MD, offer focused men’s health care and annual visits catered to men.
+At Physicians Medical Primary Care in San Jose, California, our family physicians offer focused men’s health care and annual visits catered to men.
 To request your next appointment, call Physicians Medical Primary Care, or use the online scheduling tool today.

 Men’s health refers to health care specifically designed to treat men and the parts of their bodies that set them apart from women.
 Additionally, men have different health risks than women that require customized attention and care.

 Physicians Medical Primary Care encourages men to keep in touch with their health with routine annual exams, immunizations, and as-needed care.
 Men are less likely to seek medical attention than women and more likely to take part in unhealthy habits like smoking and drinking, so paying attention to your health and wellness is especially important.

 The top health complications affecting men are different than those affecting women.
 While a few are the same, some of the top health complications affecting men are:

 Additionally, there are a few health problems unique to men.
 Your doctor may recommend that you start getting screenings for prostate cancer when you reach middle age or ask you to report symptoms related to low testosterone, like erectile dysfunction or sleep problems.

 If you’re sexually active, you should consider getting sexually transmitted disease (STD) testing.
 Many STDs don’t show any symptoms in men, so a test can tell you if you have one and need treatment.